 Project Areas: Small Animal, Horse, Dog, Swine, Public Speaking, Leadership

-Meets the 2nd Monday of each month at the Santa Clara Grange at 6 pm
+Meets one day a month at the Santa Clara Grange

 295 Azalea Drive, Eugene